lx302101/c-rust-kani/README.md

 ./verify src/rust-jobs/add/
 ```

+`RUSTFLAGS` environment variable need to be set so that `kani` is not a feature before every build.

 ## How to make Kani Proofs
 Create a folder under src/rust-jobs.
 In this folder, there will be 4 files: